 Museum on the move26 January 2013

-Inspired by the planes, trains and automobiles and Big objects on show in the Hall, we celebrated the ‘Museum on the move’, with live performances, demonstrations and fun craft activities themed around the different kinds of transport people have used to travel around Australia.
+Inspired by the planes, trains and automobiles and Big objects on show in the Hall, we celebrated the ‘Museum on the move’, with live performances, demonstrations and fun craft activities themed around the different types of transport people have used to travel around Australia.

 NAIDOC on the Peninsula